 Upgrades And Discount

 An upgrade is considered to be the next major version, with a higher number.
 Capture One 8 is an upgrade over version 7 and earlier.
 Upgrades are not free of charge.
-An upgrade fee is considerably lower then the full product: US$ 299 versus 99, or € 229 versus 99 (price point November 2015 for Capture One Pro 8).
-Whether you buy a full product, upgrade from Pro, you can use the Ambassador voucher and save 10% on your purchase.
+An upgrade fee is considerably lower than the full product: US$ 299 versus 99, or € 229 versus 99 (price point November 2015 for Capture One Pro 8).

 Once you have acquired a license key, you activate the program.
 If you run a trial you activate on startup or from within the program.
 You can also deactivate the program and regain your activation.
 You would like to do this when you stop using Capture One on one computer and start using it on another or before you totally reinstall your computer.